Vghxv/LOSE/SSV/README.md

 - `checkBox`: A function that checks the validity of each 3x3 subgrid in the Sudoku solution.
 - `checkSudoku`: A function that creates 3 threads to check the validity of rows, columns, and subgrids in the Sudoku solution.

 Note that the functions `checkRow`, `checkCol`, and `checkBox` are called by the threads to check the validity of the Sudoku solution.
-In order to address the dissapointment of an invalid solution, the program dereferences a null pointer to cause a segmentation fault, terminating the program.
+In order to address the dissapointment of an invalid solution, the program dereferences a null pointer to cause a <span class="highlight">segmentation fault</span>, terminating the program.

 In this way, player should never fail to complete a valid Sudoku solution, as the program will crash.
 It is advisable to include this feature in the difficulty level of Asian in Sudoku games.